-- Project description: Provide a description of the project including the agency's name, agency type, and year founded.
-Include the geographic area targeted, estimated number of individuals who will be served during the grant period, and relevant characteristics of the target population.
-For priority consideration, applicants must submit a letter of support on behalf of partner agencies. - Needs statement: Provide a statement of the specific problem(s)/gap(s) the project will address.
+- Target Population: Provide a detailed description of the clearly defined target population to be served in the grant period, include the following: - Target group/age range: a) middle school; b) high school; or c) both middle and high schools; - How and why target population was selected; - Number of projected youth to be served; - Gender: a) male only; b) female only; or c) male and female; - County or counties to be served (please only apply for counties you are able to serve); - Other demographics, including at-risk population(s); and, - List assessment instruments to be used for selected target population and how they will be used to screen youth. - Needs statement: Provide a statement of the specific problem(s)/gap(s) the project will address.
 Include data that supports this claim.
 Only use data that is verifiable and relevant to the target population.
 For example, do not use statewide data for a local problem statement and do not use national data for a statewide problem statement. - Project goals: State the goals of the proposed project.
 Explain how the project goals will meet the needs of the project's target population and/or impact the proposed service area.
 Include any accomplishments from previous years.
 For example, an estimated number of participants to be served during the grant period and the anticipated outcomes.
 Outcomes are defined as changes in attitudes, knowledge, skills, behaviors, and conditions.
 Goals must be specific, measurable, action-oriented, reasonable, and time-sensitive having performance indicators.
-Please prepare to explain in the evaluation plan section. - Project activities and services: Describe the project's service delivery plan.
-In other words, explain how the agency will achieve project goals.
-State how services will be implemented or enhanced.
-Outline proposed programming, a timeline for implementing services, number of youth to be served/impacted, as well as an explanation of how youth will be referred/access services.
-Please also explain how the plan for project activities will meet the target population's needs as described in the needs statement. - Project Barriers: List any anticipated barriers for the proposed project. - Sustainability: In this section, clearly describe local support and applicant's sustainability plan.
+Please prepare to explain in the evaluation plan section.